-As with any professional service like consulting a lawyer, booking a haircut with a new stylist, or visiting an accountant, we understand that working with Forté Careers could be seen as involving an element of risk – it is after all, your future that is under discussion.
+As with any professional service we understand that working with Forté Careers could be seen initially as involving an element of uncertainty.

-Effective career change and development requires that you take a number of steps yourself.
-While we will share career development tools, information and insights with you, we cannot ‘do it for you’.
-We use our years of experience with thousands of other people to guide, advise, coach, counsel, motivate and help.
-We will discuss the results you want and what you can expect in detail with you before you do anything else, and we stand behind everything that we say and recommend.
+Effective career change and development requires that both you and we take a number of steps.
+We will share a range of career development tools, information and insights with you.
+We will discuss with you your current situation and the results you are wanting, and what you can expect from working with Forté consultants, in detail before you do anything else, and we stand behind everything that we say and recommend.

 Ground Rules For Success